Facial Growth Orthodontics

 4. Saves some patients from future jaw surgery

-It is important to bear in mind that no matter what your child’s rate of development and growth, a loving and supportive environment are crucial to his or her happiness and self-esteem.
-If you have a concern about your child’s ability to breathe or rate of growth or development, discuss it with Dr. Wallace.
+It is important to remember that, regardless of your child’s rate of development and growth, a loving and supportive environment is crucial to their happiness and self-esteem.
+If you have concerns about your child’s ability to breathe or their rate of growth and development, discuss it with Dr. Wallace.

 Book an appointment